 Change in Assumptions - For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2016, the discount rate decreased 0.92% to 3.98% and the long-term expected rate of return decreased 0.25% to 7.65%.
 The demographic assumptions were revised in accordance with the results of the July 1, 2011 - June 30, 2014 experience study (previously, the July 1, 2008 - June 30, 2011 experience study was utilized) and the mortality improvement scale incorporated the plan actuary's modified MP-2014 projection scale (previously, the mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables).
-Further, salary increases were assumed to increase between 1.65% and 4.15% (based on age) through fiscal years 2026 and 2.65% and 5.15% (based on age) for each fiscal year thereafter (previously, salary increases were assumed to increase between 2.15% and 4.40% (based on age) through fiscal years 2021 and 3.15% and 5.40% (based on age) for each fiscal year thereafter).
+Further, salary increases were assumed to increase between 1.65% and 4.15% (based on age) through fiscal years 2026 and 2.65% and 5.15% (based on age) through fiscal years 2021 and 3.15% and 5.40% (based on age) for each fiscal year thereafter).

 For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2016, the discount rate decreased 0.24% to 5.55% and the long-term expected rate of return decreased 0.25% to 7.65%.
 The mortality improvement scale incorporated the plan actuary's modified 2014 projection scale (previously, the mortality rates for male service retirements were based on the RP-2000 Combined Healthy Mortality Tables projected one year using Projection Scale BB with adjustments for mortality improvements from the base year based on Projection Scale BB.
 Mortality rates for female service retirements were based on the RP-2000 Combined Healthy Mortality Tables projected fourteen years using Projection Scale BB with adjustments for mortality improvements from the base year of 2014 based on Projection Scale BB).
-Further, salary increases were assumed to increase between 2.10% and 8.98% (based on age) through fiscal year 2026 and 3.10% and 9.98% (based on age) for each fiscal year thereafter (previously, salary increases were assumed to increase between 2.60% and 9.48% (based on age) through fiscal years 2021 and 3.60% and 10.48% (based on age) for each fiscal year thereafter).
+Further, salary increases were assumed to increase between 2.10% and 8.98% (based on age) through fiscal year 2026 and 3.10% and 9.98% (based on age) through fiscal years 2021 and 3.60% and 10.48% (based on age) for each fiscal year thereafter).